Dems and Media to Blame for Countless COVID-19 Deaths After Anti-Hydroxychloroquine Hysteria

 He wasn’t alone.
 Dr. Christine Johnston at the University of Washington told NPR that volunteers felt “that the study and the drugs feel too political, and they just don’t want to participate at all.”

-And all this time, hydroxychloroquine cuts the death rate of the coronavirus in half.
+And all this time, hydroxychloroquine has been shown to cut the death rate of the coronavirus in half.

 A Yale study published in May noted that “Five studies, including two controlled clinical trials, have demonstrated significant major outpatient treatment efficacy” of hydroxychloroquine alone or hydroxychloroquine combined with azithromycin.
 “These medications need to be widely available and promoted immediately for physicians to prescribe.”

-Think about this, had Democrats cared more about saving lives than the November election, more people would have been comfortable taking hydroxychloroquine as treatment.
+Think about this: Had Democrats cared more about saving lives than the November election, more people would have been comfortable taking hydroxychloroquine as treatment.
 More people would have participated in clinical trials.
 More people would have recovered from the coronavirus.
-Instead, Immediately after Trump started touting the drug, he was criticized and mocked by Democrats, the media, and even government officials.
-They ignored studies that showed it worked, pretended not to hear anecdotal evidence from patients who were successfully treated by the drug, and told people that hydroxychloroquine would kill them.
+Instead, immediately after Trump started touting the drug, he was criticized and mocked by Democrats, the media, and even government officials.
+They ignored studies that showed it worked, pretended not to hear anecdotal evidence from patients who were successfully treated by the drug, and told people that hydroxychloroquine could kill them.

 The Democrats and the media need to be held accountable for this.
 How many people died because they chose to make the public afraid of hydroxychloroquine?